 Fort Street is more than a bike lane project.
 The city wants to ensure that this project improves conditions for all road users, but most importantly pedestrians, cyclists and transit users to encourage more people to take sustainable forms of transportation.
 Through a “complete streets” design lens, the project aims to accommodate people who drive cars, take transit, walk and ride bikes.
 Other design elements, such as improved pedestrian crossings, enhanced BC Transit service operations, accessibility enhancements, and improved streetscape and landscaping features are also a part of the project.

 The City is thankful for all feedback received during this period, input will be used to inform final designs for Fort Street as well as future consultation/design processes for other corridors in the AAA bicycle network.
-View the design revisions [PDF - 45.3 MB] for each block and frequently asked questions [PDF - 116 KB].
+View the design revisions [PDF - 45.3 MB] for each block and some Fort Street Fast Facts [PDF - 1.9 MB]

 Summer 2017 – Finalize Detailed Design and Tender Construction Contract